MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 Apart from the tenant admin, who has the ability to grant any type of permission to any app, the set of users who are capable of granting RSC permissions varies based on the resource type and access mode.
 The following are the types of RSC permissions to an app:

 * Delegated context RSC permissions: Any user authorized to install an app in a specific scope has the right to grant any RSC permissions requested by the app in that specific scope.
 For example, if regular members are allowed to install an app inside a team, then they also have the authority to grant delegated RSC permission to the app in that specific team.
-* Application context RSC permissions: In addition to the user being authorized to install apps in that scope, the following additional constraints apply for the user to be able to grant an app RSC permission to access data in app-only mode:
+* Application context RSC permissions: In addition to the user being authorized to install apps in that scope, the following additional constraints apply for the user to be able to grant RSC permission to access data in app-only mode:
   * In the case of a team, the user must be an owner of that team.
   * In the case of a chat, the user must be a member of the chat.
   * In the case of meetings, the user must be an organizer or presenter in the meeting.